-- an initial permutation (IP) - a complex function labeled f_k, which involves both permutation and substitution operations and depends on a key input - a simple permutation function that switches (SW) the two halves of the data - the function fk again - a permutation function that is the inverse of the initial permutation
+- > an initial permutation (IP) - > a complex function labeled fk, which involves both permutation and substitution operations and depends on a key input - > a simple permutation function that switches (SW) the two halves of the data - > the function fk again - > a permutation function that is the inverse of the initial permutation

-The function f_k takes as input not only the data passing through the encryption algorithm, but also an 8-bit key.
-Here a 10-bit key is used from which two 8-bit subkeys are generated.
+The function fk takes as input not only the data passing through the encryption algorithm, but also an 8-bit key.
+Here a 10-bit key is us from which two 8-bit subkeys are generated.
 The key is first subjected to a permutation (P10).
 Then a shift operation is performed.
-The output of the shift operation then passes through a permutation function that produces an 8-bit output (P8) for the first subkey (K1).
+The output of the shift o eration then passes through a permutation function that produces an 8-bit output (P8) for the first subkey (K1).
 The output of the shift operation also feeds into another shift and another instance of P8 to produce the second subkey (K2).

-The encryption algorithm can be expressed as a composition composition ${1}\,\text{of}$ functions: IP-1 o fk2 o SW o fk1 o IP
+The encryption algorithm can be expressed as a composition composition of functions:

-Which can also be written as
+This can also be written as